 -

-Tastes balanced, slightly tangy, not overly sweet
+Tastes balanced, slightly tangy rather than overly sweet

 -